cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 > opaque by default and serialized or deserialized as needed.
 We also use
 > slightly different terminology for keys, emphasizing "encapsulation" and
 > "decapsulation" as opposed to "public" and "secret".

+## Key Derivation Function `KDF` {#kdf}

+A secure key derivation function (KDF) that is modeled as a secure pseudorandom function (PRF) in the standard model {{GHP2018}} and independent random oracle in the random oracle model (ROM) and quantum random oracle model.
+Generally a strong KDF will have a proof of indifferentiability from a random oracle.

+Examples of secure KDFs in practice include HKDF-SHA256 and SHA3.
+SHA-256 is not generally considered a strong KDF except under constrained circumstances {{CDMP2005}}.

+## Extendable-output function `XOF` {#xof}

+Extendable-output function (XOF).
+A function on bit strings in which the output can be extended to any desired length.
+Ought to satisfy the following properties as long as the specified output length is sufficiently long to prevent trivial attacks:

+1. (One-way) It is computationally infeasible to find any input that maps to any new pre-specified output.

+2. (Collision-resistant) It is computationally infeasible to find any two distinct inputs that map to the same output.

+MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.

 ## Hash functions {#hash}